-We are about to begin a 27 year follow-up of the British Columbia graduating Class of ’88!
+Recently we have completed a 28 year follow-up of the British Columbia graduating Class of ’88!

 The participants in this study have been affected by several forces including structural factors such as their small cohort size; labour market entry both in recessionary times and in an era of global wage competition; the changing nature of the post-secondary system in terms of expansion, diversification, and interinstitutional articulation; and cultural factors such as increased emphasis on educational attainment by national policy campaigns.
 Other social and cultural forces include changing relationships among the family, education, and work over the life course of these individuals.